sandtheory/hello-world/README.md

 Just another repository

-I want to work for SpaceX...and so do you probably.
+I want to work in cybersecurity...hope you do too.

 Beginning my journey here.